hazelcast/hazelcast-jet/site/docs/tutorials/custom-sink.md

 mvn package
 ```

-This will produce a jar file called `custom-sink-tutorial-1.0-SNAPSHOT-jar-with-dependencies.jar`
+This will produce a jar file called `custom-sink-tutorial-1.0-SNAPSHOT.jar`
 in the `target` folder or our project.

 <!--END_DOCUSAURUS_CODE_TABS-->

-We should check that it contains:

-* the `org.example` classes we have written
-* the `com.jezhumble.javasysmon` classes we have as a dependency

-## 7. Submit for Execution
+## 6. Submit for Execution

 Assuming our cluster is [still running](#1-start-hazelcast-jet) all we
 need to issue is following command: